 American psychotherapist Virginia Satir, also known as the “mother of family therapy,” suggests a playful yet serious calculation: “We need four hugs a day for survival.
 We need eight hugs a day for maintenance.
 We need twelve hugs a day for growth.”

-Though we likely won’t die if we haven’t exchanged four hugs today, we may be happier humans by doing so.
-And happiness is only one of the many benefits of hugging.
+Though we likely won’t die if we haven’t exchanged four hugs today, we’d probably be happier humans by doing so–happiness is only one of the many benefits of hugging.